Attack time analysis in dynamic attack trees via integer linear programming: Dynamic attack trees

-A dynamic attack tree codifies the ways an attacker can make a system fail by executing the \emph{basic attack steps} i.e. the nodes in $N_{\mathtt{BAS}}$.
-A non-$\mathtt{BAS}$ node is reached depending on its children, where $\mathtt{OR}$ and $\mathtt{AND}$ have the expected meaning, and a $\mathtt{SAND}$-node is reached if all its children are reached in their given order (the precise semantics are defined below).
-The adversary's goal is to reach the root node $\recht{R}_T$.
+A dynamic attack tree codifies the ways an attacker can make a system fail by executing the \emph{basic attack steps}, i.e., the nodes in $N_{\mathtt{BAS}}$.
+A non-$\mathtt{BAS}$ node is reached depending on its children, where $\mathtt{OR}$ and $\mathtt{AND}$ have the expected meaning, and a $\mathtt{SAND}$-node is reached if all children are reached in their given order.
+The adversary's goal is to reach $\recht{R}_T$.
+These semantics are defined in Section \ref{ssec:sem}.

-In the literature, two interpretations of BASes with multiple parent nodes exist.
-The difference affects both the semantics and the metrics.
+In the literature, two interpretations of nodes with multiple parent nodes exist, affecting both semantics and metrics.
 In the first interpretation, \emph{multiple activation} (MA), \cite{Mauw2006,Jhawar2015,Widel2019} each BAS can be activated multiple times, and every parent of a node requires its own activation of that node.
-In this interpretation $\mathtt{SAND}(a,a)$ succeeds only if $a$ is activated twice consecutively.
-By replacing nodes with multiple parents by one copy for each parent, any DAT can be transformed into a treelike one with equivalent semantics and metrics.
-As a result, quantitative analysis is `solved' in the sense that metrics can be calculated quickly via a bottom-up algorithm \cite{Fila2020}.
-The downside is that MA cannot adequately model systems in which one action can have multiple independent consequences.
+Thus $\mathtt{SAND}(a,a)$ succeeds only if $a$ is activated twice consecutively.
+By adding a copy of each node for each of its parents, any DAT can be transformed into a tree-shaped one with equivalent semantics and metrics.
+As a result, metrics can be calculated quickly via a bottom-up algorithm \cite{Fila2020}, but MA cannot adequately model systems in which one action has multiple independent consequences.

-In the other interpretation, \emph{single activation} (SA), \cite{Budde2021,Jurgenson2008}, each BAS is executed at most once, and a node only needs to be activated once to count as an input for all its parent nodes.
-For example, in this interpretation $\mathtt{SAND}(a,a)$ cannot be satisfied, because $a$ cannot be activated before itself.
-SA has the advantage of being able to describe a much wider range of systems.
-However, the downside is that quantitative analysis is NP-hard in general \cite{Budde2021}.

-For the remainder of this paper we follow SA in order to be able to model more realistic scenarios.
-Note that the two interpretations are the same for treelike DATs.
-Since every DAT is equivalent to a treelike one under MA, SA can model every scenario that MA can.
+In \emph{single activation} (SA) \cite{Budde2021,Jurgenson2008} each BAS is executed at most once, and a node only needs to be activated once to count as an input for all its parents.
+In SA $\mathtt{SAND}(a,a)$ cannot be satisfied, because $a$ cannot be activated before itself.
+SA is able to describe a much wider range of systems; although every SA representation can be turned into an equivalent MA representation, this process is both computationally expensive as it is done by writing the corresponding boolean function in disjunctive normal form.
+This rewriting also loses the meaning of the intermediate nodes in the DAT, which typically represent intermediate attacker goals.
+We therefore choose to analyze DATs under the SA interpretation; since every DAT is equivalent to a tree-shaped one under MA and MA and SA coincide on trees, SA can model every scenario that MA can.